explaingit

 TLDR

-Original source code for MS-DOS versions 1.25, 2.0, and 4.0, the text-based operating system that powered IBM-compatible PCs in the 1980s.
-Historical reference only.
+This repository contains the original source code for MS-DOS versions 1.25, 2.0, and 4.0, the early 1980s operating systems that powered IBM-compatible PCs, preserved for historical study and education under the MIT License.

 Mindmap